 Signs your child may be sensitive to dairy.

 1. Digestive issues

 Digestive upset is one of the most obvious signs your child has a food sensitivity.
 Tummy aches, gas, constipation, and diarrhea are all symptoms of food sensitivities.
 If your child is suffering from many of these gastrointestinal (GI) issues, it may be worth cutting out dairy for a while to see if the symptoms dissipate.

 While the symptom is less common than gastrointestinal issues, headaches and migraines have been associated with lactose intolerance.
 If your child has headaches after consuming dairy—especially in combination with the other symptoms—it's possible that the two are connected.

-Food sensitivities aren't always the cause of these health conditions, but they can be a huge contributing factor, and addressing them can make your child feel a whole lot better.
-It’s also important to remember that every child is different, so not all kids with these symptoms have a dairy sensitivity, and not all kids with a dairy sensitivity have these common symptoms, but it can be a good place to start.
+Food sensitivities aren't always the cause of these health conditions, but they can be a huge contributing factor.
+It’s also important to remember that every child is different.
+Meaning, not all kids with these symptoms have a dairy sensitivity, and not all kids with a dairy sensitivity will display these symptoms.

 Seek the help of a pediatrician to help identify food sensitivities and guide you in planning a more gut- and kid-friendly diet (yes, ice cream is still on the table).
 And, of course, if there are any concerning signs or symptoms, please reach out to your doctor immediately.

 Want to turn your passion for wellbeing into a fulfilling career?
 Become a Certified Health Coach!
 Learn more here.